-Explore Squaw Valley’s most iconic rock face, The Tram Face, on the all new Via Ferrata routes operated by local guide service, Alpenglow Expeditions.
+Explore Squaw Valley’s most iconic rock face, The Tram Face, on the Via Ferrata routes operated by local guide service, Alpenglow Expeditions.
 Learn to navigate the rock face on the protected climbing route with permanent steel anchors and cables that keep participants safely connected to the rock 100% of the time.
-Lake Tahoe’s only Via Ferrata is expected to open in Fall 2018.
+Operations have been modified to comply with Covid-19 safety guideline

 What is Via Ferrata?